ATSiCorp/LinkPanel/README.md

 - Real-time servers stats: Keep an eye on everything through an awesome dashboard without making your vps get more load.

-- Always up to date: LinkPanel installs (only) versions of LTS dists and supports Ubuntu 20.04 LTS for now :)
+- Always up to date: LinkPanel installs (only) versions of LTS dists and supports Debian 10-12 & Ubuntu 20.04-24.04 LTS for now <;)>

 ## Discover LinkPanel
 Visit website: https://linkpanel.atsi.cloud